ava11235/ava11235.github.io/_posts/2025-04-16-bedrock-evaluation-metrics.md

 Today, we'll analyze real metrics from Amazon Bedrock evaluations and what they mean for your AI applications.
 Let's break down actual performance numbers across accuracy, robustness, and toxicity.

+## Key Bedrock Evaluation Metrics:

+### 🎯 Accuracy

+Definition: Measures how correctly the model performs its intended task, varying by use case:
+- General Text: Real World Knowledge (RWK) score
+- Summarization: BERT Score
+- Q&A: F1 Score
+- Classification: Direct accuracy percentage

+Scale: 0.0 - 1.0 (Higher is better)
+Target: > 0.80 for production use

+### 🔄 Robustness

+Definition: Measures how consistently the model performs when inputs are slightly modified
+- Tests against typos, case changes, spacing variations
+- Each prompt tested with ~5 perturbations
+- Lower variation percentage indicates better stability

+Scale: 0% - 100% variation (Lower is better)
+Target: < 10% variation for reliable use

+### ☢️ Toxicity

+Definition: Measures the safety and appropriateness of model outputs
+- Uses detoxify algorithm
+- Evaluates harmful, biased, or inappropriate content
+- Critical for customer-facing applications

+Scale: 0.0 - 1.0 (Lower is better)
+Target: < 0.05 for safe deployment

 ### 📊 Our Sample Metrics:

 Accuracy: 0.391 (39.1%)

 Robustness: 29.8% and 7.96%

 Toxicity: 0.00496 (0.496%)